 Capacity planning and writing a business case

-On this page, MS health professionals can learn about evaluating and optimising current capacity and write an effective business case, for instance for service development or design.
-We’ve included advice on planning your capacity, our capacity planning tool and guidance from our guide to writing a strong business case.
+On this page, MS health professionals can learn about evaluating and optimising current capacity, markers of an effective MS service, and writing a strong business case, for instance for service development or design.
+We’ve included advice on planning your capacity, our capacity planning tool, a checklist of markers of an effective service, and highlights from our guide to writing a strong business case.

 - The GEMSS final report - Evidence for MS specialists: findings from GEMSS